Short Circuit of a Synchronous Machine on No Load:

-Short Circuit of a Synchronous Machine – Under steady state short circuit conditions, the armature reaction of a synchronous generator produces a demagnetizing flux.
+Short Circuit of a Synchronous Machine on No Load – Under steady state short circuit conditions, the armature reaction of a synchronous generator produces a demagnetizing flux.
 In terms of a circuit this effect is modelled as a reactance Xa in series with the induced emf.
 This reactance when combined with the leakage reactance Xl of the machine is called synchronous reactance Xd (direct axis synchronous reactance in the case of salient pole machines).
 Armature resistance being small can be neglected.
-The steady state short circuit model of a synchronous machine is shown in Fig. 9.3a on per phase basis.
+The steady state short circuit model of a Synchronous Machine on No Load is shown in Fig. 9.3a on per phase basis.

 Consider now the sudden short circuit (three-phase) of a synchronous generator initially operating under open circuit conditions.
 The machine undergoes a transient in all the three phase finally ending up in steady state conditions described above.

 The circuit breaker must, of course, interrupt the current much before steady conditions are reached.
 Immediately upon short circuit, the DC off-set currents appear in all the three phases, each with a different magnitude since the point on the voltage wave at which short circuit occurs is different for each phase.
 These DC off-set currents are accounted for separately on an empirical basis and, therefore, for short circuit studies, we need to concentrate our attention on symmetrical (sinusoidal) short circuit current only.